-PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION The machine is 'dead".
+PROBLEMS (SYMPTOMS) POSSIBLE AREAS OF MISADJUSTMENT(S) RECOMMENDED COURSE OF ACTION Major physical or electrical damage is evident when the sheet metal cover(s) are removed.
+The input fuses repeatedly fail or the input circuit breakers keep tripping.
+OUTPUT PROBLEMS 1.
+Contact your local authorized Lincoln Electric Field Service Facility for technical assistance.
+1. Make sure the input fuses or circuit breakers are properly sized.
+Contact the Lincoln Electric Service Department at 1-888-935-3877.
+Perform the Input Rectifier Test.
+Perform the Switch Board Test.
+The machine is 'dead".
 No lights, no output, the machine appears to have no input power.
-1. Make sure the input power switch is in the ON position.
-2. Check the main input fuses or breakers to make sure all three phases of the correct input power is present at the machine.
-3. Check the lead "A" located at the reconnect block.
+Make sure the input power switch is in the ON position.
+Check the main input fuses or breakers to make sure all three phases of the correct input power is present at the machine.
+Check the lead "A" located at the reconnect block.
 Make certain it is connected to the proper input voltage position.
-Transformer Test.
-3. Check Diode D1 for opens or shorts.
+Check the input switch SW1 for proper operation.
+Also check the associated leads for loose or faulty connections.
 See the Wiring Diagram.
-4. Perform the Control Board Test.
-There is no welding output from the Flextec 450 machine.
-NOTE: this problem may be accompanied by an error code. terminals switch is in the"ON" Perform the T1 Auxiliary Transformer Test.
+Perform the Auxiliary T1 Transformer Test.
+Check Diode D1 for opens or shorts.
+See the Wiring Diagram.
+Perform the Control Board Test.
+There is no welding output from the FLEXTECTM 650 machine.
+NOTE: This problem may be accompanied by an error code.
+Make sure the S3 weld terminals switch is in the "ON" position.
+Make certain the correct three phase input power is being applied to the machine.
+The input may be too high or too low.
+If this is the case error 711 will be displayed.
+There may be a thermal shutdown.
+Check the thermal LED.
+Perform the Auxiliary T1 Transformer Test.
 Perform the Input Rectifier Test.
 Perform the Switch Board Test.
 Perform the Control Board Test.
 Perform the Output Rectifier Test.
-The Input Board may be faulty.
-Codes 11754 and above.
+Check diode D2 for opens or shorts.
 See the Wiring Diagram.